 Transfers between the different budget categories are accepted to a maximum of 10% of the total amount in the respective budget category provided that the approved total budget is not exceeded.

-In case the intended budget reallocation requires an amount higher than 10% the project coordinator has to submit a budget reallocation application in advance by filling out the budget reallocation form.
+In case the intended budget reallocation requires an amount higher than 10%, or if the content of the budget sheet is changed, the project coordinator has to submit a budget reallocation application in advance by submitting a revised budget sheet and filling out the budget reallocation form.

 Visibility and logos

-According to §9.1. of the Grant Contract, the logos of APPEAR and the Austrian Development Cooperation (ADC) have to be placed on all material produced in connection with the project.
+According to Schedule D (Information Obligations) of the grant contract, the logos of APPEAR and the Austrian Development Cooperation (ADC) have to be placed on all material produced in connection with the project.